 If you are bringing your own computer, mobile or tablet you can connect to the University's free Wi-Fi service, eduroam, to access the Internet and University IT services.
-Wi-Fi is available in many areas, including cafés, bars and communal areas in Halls of Residence.
+Free antimalware is also provided for your personal devices Wi-Fi is available in many areas, including cafés, bars and communal greas in Halls of Residence.